-The ability to track the port usage over time not only enables network admins to predict and avoid issues such as resource exhaustion, but also enables them to enhance capacity planning, which can reduce hardware procurement costs.
+OpUtils' port scanning solution generates granular network reports on the managed switch ports.
+The ability to track the port usage over time not only enables network admins to predict and avoid issues such as resource exhaustion, but also enables them to enhance capacity planning, thereby reducing hardware procurement costs.

-With OpUtils, you can generate diverse switch port specific reports that allow you to understand how, and by who your switch port resources are being used.
-It also provides reports on the scanned ports that offers you insights into different aspects of the ports, such as the connected devices, and how they were associated with the switch ports.
-It also automatically logs the historical port operations in your network as port history.
+With OpUtils, you can generate diverse reports specific to switch ports, allowing you to understand how, and by who, your switch port resources are being used.
+It also provides reports on the scanned ports, offering you insights into different aspects of the ports, such as which devices have connected and how they were associated with the switch ports.
+It also automatically logs the historical port operations in your network under Port History.

-Staying in the know of who is using your network resources is important to avoid running in to network issues such as resource exhaustion.
-As said earlier, exploitation of open ports can lead to service outage, hindering authorized devices trying to use your ports.
-This makes it crucial to keep tabs on all the newly connecting network devices, to ensure your ports are being used by authorized network components only.
+As cyber threats continue to grow, having a port scan solution is essential to protecting network infrastructure.
+Staying in the know of who is using your network resources is important to avoid running into network issues such as resource exhaustion.
+As said earlier, exploitation of open ports can lead to service outage, hindering any authorized devices trying to use your ports.
+This makes it crucial to keep tabs on all the newly connecting network devices, ensuring your ports are only being used by authorized network components.